Frank Yamma: Career

 Yamma played in bands for many years, including with his father and three brothers, Hector, Paul, and Peter.
 During this time he also worked as a stockman, building houses, and other odd jobs.

 He had not played outside Central Australia until his career took off after he was invited in January 1997 to play at the Australia Day celebrations.
 He then started touring Australia and internationally, including many big festivals (see below).
 He became known for experimenting with a wide range of musical styles and sounds, including blues, lullabies, reggae, and rock music.
 In January 1998 he released the album Inma Wiru, an album of ambient dance music, in a collaboration with German producer Zeus B. Held.

 He formed the band Piranpa, the name derived from a Pitjantjatjara word meaning "skinny white lizards", because all of the other band members were whitefellas.
 In 1999, Yamma and his band Piranpa released Playing with Fire.
 His song "Everybody's Talking" from this album was included on the official 2000 Sydney Olympics soundtrack.

-In 2005, he composed and performed the song "Pitjantjara" for the film The Alice.
+In 2005, he composed and performed the song "Pitjantjara" for the film The Alice, and in the same year, his music featured in David Tranter's short documentary film Crookhat and Camphoo.

 In 2010, Yamma released the critically-acclaimed Countryman.
 This album gained international attention, which sparked extensive national and international touring.

 In 2014, he released Uncle, to critical acclaim.

 In February 2020, Yamma released his debut vinyl album, Tjukurpa: The Story.
 It received widespread acclaim both in Australia and internationally, including a five-star review in British music magazine Songlines, and earned an ARIA nomination for Best Blues and Roots Album.
 At the same time, a compilation album called The Kulila Project, featuring longtime collaborators David Bridie and Phil Wales, as well as remixes from Corin, James Henry, and EA Wave's Jinku, Hiribae & Ukweli, was digitally released.